| home | catalogue | history | references | appendix |

 He

-called it koa la' au mai' a (banana- colored koa) and valued it for its
+it koa la' au mai' a (banana- colored koa) and valued it for

 Another

-name for this type of koa wood was koa' awapuhi, literally, "ginger koa,"
+for this type of koa wood was koa' awapuhi, literally,

 which was regarded as female by the Hawaiians.